xwiki-contrib/parent/README.md

 Provide various parent pom.xml for contrib extensions.

-Extensions are automatically release on http://nexus.xwiki.org and http://jira.xwiki.org if your user have the proper rights.
+Extensions are automatically released on http://nexus.xwiki.org and http://jira.xwiki.org if your user have the proper rights.

 # Missing a specific version of those pom for your need ?

+One version is always published for each LTS branch since that's what contrib extensions are recommended to support.

-There is two possibilities:
+If you need a specific version there is two possibilities:
 * in most cases it's enough to use the closest lower version (8.4-8 for example) and set the following property <commons.version>8.4.2</commons.version>
-* in more complex use case (like parent-platform-distribution) you will need teh exact same version, don't hesitate to create a TASK issue on https://jira.xwiki.org/browse/CPARENT
+* in more complex use case (like parent-platform-distribution) you will need the exact same version, don't hesitate to create a TASK issue on https://jira.xwiki.org/browse/CPARENT

 # Bugs